 Overall, Alternative 2 would improve resource conditions but would not allow the flexibility as the OBGA would.
 The permittee would not have flexibility to apply knowledge, experience, and stewardship to livestock grazing management across the allotments and more quickly adapt to climatic and phenology responses to meet resource objectives.
-This alternative would be better than Alternative 3 due to the change in use dates within the pastures, the every other year rotation and utilizing the goals and objectives to trigger movements of cattle.
-This alternative would require intensive management and herding but this would be beneficial to resource conditions as cattle would likely not over utilize key forage species.
+This alternative would be better than Alternative 3 due to the change in use dates within the pastures, the alternating-year rotation, and utilizing the goals and objectives to trigger movements of cattle.
+This alternative would require intensive management and herding but this would be beneficial to resource conditions as cattle would likely not overutilize key forage species.
 Habitat conditions for LCT and GRSG would likely improve.

 Under this alternative, management would continue as directed by the DMEMP.
 This DMEMP has not specified certain annual livestock indicators and goals objectives.
-Without these it is difficult to ensure that once these indicators are reached cattle would be moved to a new use area.
+Without these it is difficult to ensure that once these indicators are reached, cattle would be moved to a new use area.
 Additionally, the DMEMP has the cattle on a two-year rotation with no flexibility built into the season of use.
 In combination with the lack of annual indicators and current rotation schedule, areas of the allotments have not had improved vegetative diversity and vigor of plant communities.
-Cattle are remaining in certain use areas too long and heavy utilization has been observed prior to the dates cattle can be moved.
-In particular, the vegetation in the riparian and wetland areas and winterfat communities are receiving heavy utilization, especially in the Edwards Creek and Topia Creek area and down in the valleys.
-Wild horses are attributing to the winterfat use in the Edwards Creek and Smith Creek valleys.
-Without the set utilization levels, browse and streambank alteration triggers cattle are remaining in these areas too long.
+Cattle are remaining in certain use areas too long and heavy utilization has been observed in advance of pasture rotation dates.
+In particular, the vegetation in the riparian and wetland areas and in winterfat communities is receiving heavy utilization, especially in the Edwards Creek and Topia Creek areas and down in the valleys.
+Without set utilization levels and browse and streambank alteration triggers, cattle are remaining in these areas too long.

-With the two year rotation schedule, heavily utilized area are not given the amount of time needed to recover, for most plants in arid areas, 1 or more years of rest would not compensate for 1 year of severe defoliation during the growing season (Holecheck et al. 2004).
-The DMEMP also does not account for drought and wet year responses and does not give the permittee those tools do adapt their livestock management to changes in climatic conditions.
+With the two-year rotation schedule, heavily utilized areas are not given the amount of time needed to recover.
+For most plant species in arid areas, one or more years of rest would not compensate for one year of severe defoliation during the growing season (Holechek et al. 2004).
+The DMEMP also does not account for drought and wet year responses and does not give the permittee those tools to adapt their livestock management to changes in climatic conditions.